Sokolsky Opening

-According to various databases, out of the twenty possible first moves from White, the move 1.b4 ranks ninth in popularity.
-It is considered an irregular opening, so it is classified under the A00 code in the Encyclopaedia of Chess Openings.
+According to various databases, out of the twenty possible first moves for White, the move 1.b4 ranks ninth in popularity.
+It is considered an irregular opening, and along with several other uncommon first moves for White it is classified under the code A00 in the Encyclopaedia of Chess Openings.

 Origins

 One of the earliest opening plays of b4 was by Bernhard Fleissig playing against Carl Schlechter in 1893, although Fleissig was handily defeated in just 18 moves.
 Nikolai Bugaev defeated former world champion Wilhelm Steinitz with it in a simul exhibition game, and later published an analysis of the opening in 1903 in a Russian magazine article.
 Savielly Tartakower defeated Richard Réti using b4 in a match in 1919 when both were top-level players, and Reti himself defeated Abraham Speijer in Scheveningen 1923 using the opening.

 The most famous use came in a game between Tartakower and Géza Maróczy at the New York 1924 chess tournament on March 21, 1924.
-The name "The Orangutan" originates from that game: the players visited the Bronx Zoo the previous day, where Tartakower consulted an orangutan named Susan.
+The name "Orangutan" originates from that game: the players visited the Bronx Zoo the previous day, where Tartakower consulted an orangutan named Susan.
 She somehow indicated, Tartakower insisted, that he should open with b4.
 Also, Tartakower was impressed with the climbing skills of the orangutan, and thought that the "climb" of the b-pawn was similar.
 In that particular game, Tartakower came out of the opening with a decent position, but the game was ultimately drawn.

 The opening received sporadic play in the decades that followed.
 Tartakower had more success in 1926 when he used it against Edgard Colle for a victory.
 One of the most notable proponents was the Soviet player Alexei Pavlovich Sokolsky (1908–1969), who often used it in high-level play.
 Sokolsky wrote a monograph on the opening in 1963, Debyut 1 b2–b4, which would lead to the opening being called the "Sokolsky Opening".
 Sokolsky's work defended the viability of the opening even at the highest levels of professional play.

-The final term, and the one used in contemporary books and chess websites such as Chess.com and Lichess, is the Polish Opening.
-This is by analogy to the Polish Defense (1.d4 b5), where Black's Queen's Knight pawn is advanced two spaces.
+The final name, and the one used in contemporary books and chess websites such as Chess.com and Lichess, is the Polish Opening.
+This is by analogy to the Polish Defence (1.d4 b5), where Black's 's pawn is advanced two squares.

 Notable later usage

 In general, the opening is not popular at the top level.
-Alexander Alekhine, who played in the same 1924 New York tournament as Tartakower and the Orangutan game, wrote that the problem is that it reveals White's intentions before White knows what Black's intentions are.
-That said, it still sees sporadic use among top level grandmasters.
+Alexander Alekhine, who played in the same 1924 New York tournament as Tartakower, wrote that the problem is that it reveals White's intentions before White knows what Black's intentions are.
+That said, it still sees sporadic use among top-level grandmasters.
 Boris Spassky used it against Vasily Smyslov in a 1960 match, albeit having to settle for a draw.
 In May 2021, world champion Magnus Carlsen essayed the opening against GMs Hikaru Nakamura and Wesley So in the online FTX Crypto Cup rapid tournament.